seandstewart/bardly/pending/roman/two-noble-kinsmen/uncut.md

 **ARCITE**
 / Fie, sir!
 You play the child extremely.
 I will love her,
-I must, I ought to do so, and I dare—
+I must, I ought to do so, and I dare--
 And all this justly. /

 **PALAMON**